 Regardless of the activities your business undertakes, it could be destroyed by legal costs and fines as a result of a defamation case.
 Professional indemnity insurance can cover the legal fees in defending your business against a defamation claim, as well as the compensation payments to the claimant.

-To discuss the professional indemnity policies that we can offer, and what it can cover against, please contact a member of our team.
+To discuss the professional indemnity insurance policies that we can offer, and what it can cover against, please contact a member of our team.